Office 365 Message Encryption email revocation

 - Double-click the message to view details that include the Message ID.

-Once you know the Message ID of the email you want to revoke, you can revoke the email by using the Set-OMEMessageRevocation cmdlet.
+Once you know the Message ID of the email you want to revoke, and you have verified that the message is revocable, you can revoke the email by using the Set-OMEMessageRevocation cmdlet.

 Run the Set-OMEMessageRevocation cmdlet as follows: